-SAFETY INSTRUCTIONS

-• DO NOT DISCARD - GIVE TO USER
+SAFETY INSTRUCTIONS • DO NOT DISCARD - GIVE TO USER

 - Our goal is to produce tools that help you work safely and efficiently.
 The most important safety device for this or any tool is YOU.
 Your care and good judgement are the best protection against injury.
-All possible hazards cannot be covered here, but we have tried to highlight some of the important ones. - Only qualified and trained operators should install, adjust or use this power tool. - This tool and its accessories must not be modified in any way. - · Do not use this tool if it has been damaged. - If the rated speed, operating pressure or hazard warning signs on the tool cease to be legible or become detached, replace without delay.
+All possible hazards cannot be covered here, but we have tried to highlight some of the important ones. - Only qualified and trained operators should install, adjust or use this power tool. - · This tool and its accessories must not be modified in any way. - · Do not use this tool if it has been damaged. - If the rated speed, operating pressure or hazard warning signs on the tool cease to be legible or become detached, replace without delay.

-▲ For Additional Safety Information Consult:
+For Additional Safety Information Consult:

 - · Other documents and information packed with this tool. - · Your employer, union and / or trade association. - "Safety Code for Portable Air Tools" (ANSI B186.1), available at the time of printing from Global Engineering Documents.
-In case of difficulty in obtaining ANSI standards, contact ANSI.
+In case of difficulty in obtaining ANSI standards, contact ANSI - Further occupational health and safety information can be obtained from the following web sites.